Contact NSU Aquatics

 For more information, please contact Rialto Heller, Coordinator of Aquatics Programs and Services (954) 262-6804 or firstname.lastname@example.org.

-Please feel free to click the drop down menus for each lesson below.
+Please feel free to click the drop down menus for each program below.
 There you will find detailed descriptions about each level which will help you decide.
 If you are still not sure, contact us and we will do our best to guide you.
-However, until we get your child in the water it is often impossible to tell exactly which level is best for them.
-Sometimes we are able to switch children to a different level but at other times maximum capacities in each class prevent us from doing so.

 To familiarize young children (from ages 6 months to about 3 years) with the water and prepare them to learn to swim in the American Red Cross Preschool Aquatics or Learn-to-Swim courses.
 It is not designed to teach children to become good swimmers or to survive in the water on their own.